-All students served by the School District of Sarasota County have equal access to programs and facilities without distinction between ELLs or non-ELLs.
-ELLs enroll in their neighborhood schools with access to the same school choice options available to non-ELLs.
-ELLs who need the support afforded by programs other than ESOL are referred through similar means as non-ELLs, with plans in place (e.g., Gifted Plan B) to provide for the language and cultural needs of the student and parent/legal guardian involved in the referral process.
-Equal access to appropriate educational programs is assured through the student scheduling and course selection process wherein all courses and programs of study available to non-ELLs are equally available to ELLs.
+All students served by the School District of Sarasota County have equal access to programs and facilities without distinction between ELL/LEP students or non-ELL/LEP students.
+ELL/LEP students enroll in their neighborhood schools with access to the same school choice options available to non-ELL/LEP students.
+ELL/LEP students who need the support afforded by programs other than ESOL are referred through similar means as non-ELL/LEP students, with plans in place (e.g., Gifted Plan B) to provide for the language and cultural needs of the student and parent/legal guardian involved in the referral process.
+Equal access to appropriate educational programs is assured through the student scheduling and course selection process wherein all courses and programs of study available to non-ELL/LEP students are equally available to ELL/LEP students.
 The provision of qualified instructional personnel is assured through the certification, endorsement, and ESOL training process as detailed in Section 10 of this Plan.